15 Tips For Getting The Perfect Tailored Suit

 'When we have Goldman guys come in here, we really step it up with them,' Mazza said.

-Mazza says they have helped enough clients that he can make suggestions based on workplace.
+Mazza says they've helped enough clients that he can make suggestions based on workplace.

 'We really have the experience to know what certain guys can wear and not wear,' Mazza says.
 'It's great when we can be like, 'oh no you can't wear that at work.
 I've got this one, it's even better.''